knarbmakes/ifworldscollide/README.md

 If the target is partially obscured, that is: from the center of the source unit, there are lines that are interrupted and un-interrupted, then the target unit gains the benefit of cover defense value 1.
 That is, the value 1 is added to the score of the unit’s existing defense value in addition to any defenses the unit already has.

+For units larger than 1 step in size, they must have less than 1 step visible to count as being in cover.

 ### Knack Rolls

 Knack rolls are used for determining success for weapon attacks, abilities and tactics.